Rahimashaikh/secure-pass-/README.md

 # secure-pass
-I create a projrct in python using streamlit
+I create a project in python by using streamlit